-When valuing according the ROI method, the central aspect is the earnings, which arguably is highly relevant.
-However, the material assets are not taken into account, which is to be seen as a disadvantage.
-PE numbers (Price/Earnings) is a term used mainly within public companies.
-Profit multiple is the equivalent term used for private companies.
+When valuing according the asset approach, the central aspect is the earnings, which arguably is highly relevant.
 The profit multiple has a tendency of not reflecting the value of the company well, when assets aren’t taken into account.
 A company with lots of assets might receive a non-attractive profit multiple, which during the circumstances would misrepresent the value.
 Something with a material value is usually somewhat easier to sell, while immaterial assets mainly are valued for expected future returns.
-This is why the ROI and DCF methods are common for external investors, as their primary interest is how much return the investment can generate.

-When valuing according to the asset approach, or liquidation valuation method, the earnings/profits are not taken into account.
+When valuing according to the asset approach, or liquidation valuation method, the earnings are not taken into account.
 The risk with this, is that the valuation can become lower than other methods.
-This method is common among smaller companies.
-The potential new owner of said small business, is likely very interested in how much sellable material assets he or she is receiving in the deal.
+This method is common among smaller companies, so called “one man shows”, which don´t have any transferable intangible value.

 When valuing according to the market approach, the valuation faces the risk of not becoming objective, as it doesn’t take into account the assets nor the profits.
 The market approach is arguably the best valuation method to use if complete information about similar company transactions are to be considered public knowledge within the industry, and made publicly available.
-However, in almost all cases, this is not the case.
-Reading a listing that doesn’t mention whether or not the commercial property is leased or owned, nor mentions the profitability, doesn’t qualify.
 In fact, the market approach can only used properly when all the information about previous transactions are publicly available.

 We claim that a business valuation needs all the perspectives from the above mentioned valuation methods and that it isn’t complete without it.
 All valuation methods have the intention of reaching the company´s value in the event of a transfer of ownership.
 The difference is what perspective that is used to analyze the value of the company.
 We combine the different valuation methods to balance out the differences and deliver a business valuation that is as reliable and accurate as possible.
-A qualified business valuation must take multiple perspectives into account, in order to execute an overall evaluation of the business.
+A qualified business valuation must take multiple perspectives into account, to even out the differences that otherwise are to occur.